OpenSisma/opensisma.github.io/Documentation.md

 The presence of names and surnames in the column "Utente creazione" is therefore legit, even though not necessary, as the "principio di pertinenza e non eccedenza" is explained in [Linee guida in materia di trattamento di dati personali, contenuti anche in atti e documenti amministrativi, effettuato per finalità di pubblicità e trasparenza sul web da soggetti pubblici e da altri enti obbligati](https://www.garanteprivacy.it/documents/10160/0/La+trasparenza+sui+siti+web+della+PA+-+Linee+guida+del+Garante.pdf/0d55f7e1-4af4-4db0-b482-10d8791482c8?version=1.0).
 Such information exceeds the transparency purpose of the PA.

+Finally, the fact that this kind of personal data exists doesn't mean that it can be freely reused by anyone.
+This is why the website redirects to a website containing information about transparent administration, where it wasn't possible to find the clause related to the reuse of the data "*solo alle condizioni previste dalla normativa vigente sul riuso dei dati pubblici (direttiva comunitaria 2003/98/CE e d. lgs.
+36/2006 di rece pimento della stessa), in termini compatibili con gli scopi per i quali sono stati raccolti e registrati, e nel rispetto della normativa in materia di protezione dei dati personali*" even though it is required by d. lgs. n.
+33/2013.

 *D2, D3, D11, D12*